dask/distributed/distributed/shuffle/shuffle-design.md

 * Coordinating multiple concurrent shuffles which may need to share limited resources (memory, threads, etc.)
 * Getting metrics back to the scheduler/dashboard, like managed memory & bytes spilled to disk (eventually)

 The `ShuffleExtension` will be built into distributed and added to workers automatically (like the `PubSubWorkerExtension`).
-It'll add a routes to the worker; something like:
+It'll add a route to the worker; something like:

 ```python
 def shuffle_receive(comm, shuffle_id: str, data: DataFrame) -> None: